 The Application addressed how the TWP would comply with Larimer County's then-existing Noise Level Ordinance (currently Ordinance No. 97-03) during construction of the South 2 alternative selected as the preferred alternative and shown on Figure 5.1.12.2-11 of Application Appendix A, Technical Memorandum, Thornton Water Project, Larimer County Alternative Configurations Analysis - WSSC Reservoir Area to Larimer County Road 9, October 2017 (Alternative Configurations Analysis).
-That same information is equally applicable to construction of the Alternative 3 (Option C) Corridor identified herein as the preferred alternative.
+That same information is equally applicable to construction of the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridoridentified herein as the preferred alternative.
 Accordingly, that information is incorporated herein by reference.